Email address: firstname.lastname@example.org

 Server performance modeling tools.

-Since late 2000, I have been Chief Technology officer at
+From late 2000 to mid 2011, I was Chief Technology officer at

-Ubicom.
-We develop chips and software to enable the internet
+Ubicom (Wikipedia on Ubicom).
+We developed chips and software to enable the low cost devices to use the internet

 to connect to anything.